One Day in Venice: Best Itinerary, Map, Tips & Guide

-We don’t think there could be an easier city to explore in a day than Venice, also known as La Serenissima.
-This incredible city is the capital of northern Italy’s Veneto region and is built on more than 100 small islands in a lagoon in the Adriatic Sea.
+We don’t think there could be an easier city to explore in a day than Venice.
+La Serenissima is the capital of northern Italy’s Veneto region and is built on over 100 small islands in a lagoon in the Adriatic Sea.

 one day in Venice